-Hibernating is not the same as sleeping.
-Many hibernating animals raise their heart rate and body temperature in order to sleep, to rest.
+Hibernation is not the same as sleeping.
+It’s more akin to falling into a coma.
+Scientists speculate that many animals must raise their heart rate and body temperature – coming out of hibernation – to sleep, to rest.

 The Hibernation Project is a domestic art intervention occurring weekly from Winter to Spring.
-A tool for embracing – and combating – Winter in Canada, each weekend an open community of artists, musicians, and participants respond to a theme, installing work in and around a house for the duration of one night.
+A tool for embracing – and combating – Winter in Canada, each weekend an open community of artists, musicians, and participants respond to a theme, installing work for the duration of one night.
+Previous editions of the project have been located in our house and yard in the neighbourhood of Ramsay.
+This year, in light of the global pandemic and subsequent social distancing, we’ve radically reimagined The Hibernation Project to include abstract “locations” spanning virtual, auditory, public, interstitial, and time-based spaces, leveraging common technologies like Zoom and public amenities like parking lots as experimental venues for art.
 Intended as a gratifying, productive, and immediate experience, artworks are free from the pressure of bureaucracy and perfection.
 The Hibernation Project is a gestation period for concepts, for workshopping ideas, for snowy day projects, for the dreams of we who wake to sleep.

 Learn more about the history of The Hibernation Project here.

 The project is located in Calgary/Moh’kins’tsis on the traditional territories of the people of the Treaty 7 in Alberta, which includes the Blackfoot Confederacy, the Tsuut’ina First Nation, the Stoney Nakoda, and the Métis Nation of Alberta, Region III.
 We are grateful to these lands and peoples.